What to know about neurodevelopment for children born with a heart condition.

 - Known genetic abnormalities

-- Experiencing a cardiac arrest
+- Having a cardiac arrest

 “We may not know how these things will play out,” Colombo said, “but I tell parents it’s our goal to get your child to go to kindergarten.
 It’s our goal to get your child to thrive in a normal school environment and to go to college if they so choose.
 And, therefore, it’s our job to enroll them in early therapies — both during their hospital stay and beyond — and to get you the resources you need to make sure their development continues to progress.”